xlargetomato/Portfolio/README.md

 # Personal Portfolio

 This is my personal developer portfolio built with **Next.js** and **Tailwind CSS**.
-It showcases my **skills, projects, and learning journey** as a Full-Stack Developer & Software Tester.
+It showcases my **skills, projects, and learning journey** as a Software Developer.

 ---